romanf-dev/actinium/README.md

 Original tasks (task0.c and task1.c) are simple and written in C. However, since actors are inherently 'async' writing them in C requres some efforts because of no async/await functionality in the language.

-The Rust demo replaces 'controller' task (for the original 'sender').
+There are two demo modifications: 'sender' in C++20 and 'controller' in Rust.

-It interprets 'LED on' and 'LED off' messages as 'blink once' and 'blink twice' so it is visually distinguishable from C demo.
-To build the Rust demo
+Modified controller interprets 'LED on' and 'LED off' messages as 'blink once' and 'blink  twice' so it is visually distinguishable from C demo.
-run:
+To build the demo modification run:

         make rust_example

+and/or:

+        make cpp_example

+Then run:

         make

-The first call creates task0.o from Rust crate rust_app0 in the demo folder.
-The second one builds executable image using the modified task from the previous step.
+To build the executable image with modified tasks.

 Why Actinium?